djsudduth/keep-it-markdown/README.md

 6. All notes' exported text are appended by their create date, update date and URL link back to the original Keep note.
 7. Both standard PNG and JPEG image files are supported.
 However, not all image types or non-standard formats may export properly.
 Drawings in Keep should download as PNG files.
 8. Keep uses AAC format for audio recordings.
 When notes are downloaded the audio is saved as M4A files.
 It is not known if this format will work on all markdown applications.
 9. There seems to be login issues due to some of the authentication and security library changes with Google and Python.
-Be sure to upgrade the gkeepapi to the latest version (**'pip install gkeepapi'**).
-Also, take a look at this note -> https://github.com/djsudduth/keep-it-markdown/issues/72.
-If those steps don't work, find a Linux or Mac system and run **'python keep-test.py -t'** which will display the token with the -t flag.
-Copy and save this master token in a safe and secure place!!.
-You can then use that token in KIM with **'python kim.py -t <your-token>'** which will save it in your keystore.
+Take a look at this note -> https://github.com/djsudduth/keep-it-markdown/issues/72 or use the Advanced Docker Setup in the next section

 ## Advanced Docker Setup
-If you are having difficulty logging in to Google you can use Docker with the preconfigured OS and Python version to access KIM and save your exported notes.
+If you are having difficulty logging in to Google you can use Docker with the preconfigured OS and Python version to access KIM and save your exported notes (see alternative step 7 if you want to save the Keep token on your PC).

 **Steps:**
 1) Install Docker on any PC (find the online instructions for your particular operating system)